 GNC Holdings and its peers

-We’ve looked at GNC Holdings’ (GNC) 4Q15 results in this series.
-Now let’s compare GNC with its peers as of February 12, 2016.
+We looked at GNC Holdings’ (GNC) 2Q16 results in the previous part.
+Now, let’s compare GNC with its peers as of July 28, 2016.

 ETFs that invest in GNC Holdings

-The iShares Morningstar Small Value ETF (JKL) invests 0.55% of its holdings in GNC.
-The ETF tracks a market-cap-weighted index of US small-cap value stocks.
-The index stocks from the 90th to the 97th percentile of the market-cap spectrum, using fundamental factors.
+The iShares Morningstar Small Value ETF (JKL) invests 0.35% of its holdings in GNC.
+JKL tracks a market-cap-weighted index of US small-cap value stocks.
+The index stocks from the 90th to the 97th percentile of the market-cap spectrum using fundamental factors.

-The SPDR S&P Retail ETF (XRT) invests 1.1% of its holdings in GNC.
-The ETF tracks a broad-based, equal-weighted index of stocks in the US retail industry.
+The SPDR S&P Retail ETF (XRT) invests 1.2% of its holdings in GNC.
+XRT tracks a broad-based, equal-weighted index of stocks in the US retail industry.

-According to the above findings, ETFs have outperformed GNC Holdings, based on price movement and PE ratios.
-However, GNC Holdings has outperformed its ETFs based on its PBV ratio.
+According to the above findings, these ETFs outperformed GNC Holdings based on the price movement.
+However, GNC Holdings outperformed the ETFs based on the PBV ratio.